-34. Judge Chhabria's default rule is to have hearings in habeas cases where the petitioner is represented by counsel.
-The Court will schedule a hearing for its civil law and motion calendar approximately 60 days after an answer is filed.
-Counsel are free to meet and confer on a mutually acceptable hearing date, and contact Kristen Melen, Judge Chhabria's record, the Court decides a hearing is not necessary, it will typically notify the parties within 2-3 days of the hearing.
+33. Judge Chhabria's default rule is to have hearings in habeas cases where the petitioner is represented by counsel.
+Any party that files a motion in such a case should notice a hearing on that motion in accordance with the local rules.
+If, after reviewing the papers and the record, the Court decides a hearing is not necessary, it will typically notify the parties within 2-3 days of the hearing.